Studies suggest a third dose could be used to boost one's immunity against Coronavirus, months after the first and second shots

-At the end of February 2021, the UAE has administered over 6 million doses of Covid-19 vaccines, thanks to the nationwide immunisation drive.
+At the beginning of May 2021, the UAE has administered over 11 million doses of Covid-19 vaccines, thanks to the nationwide immunisation drive.

 We know that most Coronavirus vaccines come in two doses, both of which must be taken separately with at least 21-30 days in between.
 Recently, you might have heard of a third jab, also known as the 'booster shot'.

 What is the Covid-19 booster dose?

 The Covid-19 booster dose is a potential 'next step' in the global race to vaccinate the world's population against the virus.

 Studies show that the protection from the first and second shot is likely to weaken over time.
 According to Dr. Nawal Al Kaabi, Chairwoman of the National Covid-19 Clinical Management Committee, coronavirus immunity such as the protection provided by China's Sinopharm vaccine, lasts for only four to six months.

 A third vaccine dose has been considered to sustain protection, administered as boosters to previously immunised people.

 It could also help safeguard people from emerging variants, as some of the existing vaccines are not as effective against them.

 Should I get the booster dose in the UAE?

 It's not the first time a vaccine may require a booster shot.
 Many long-established vaccines, such as the ones against Hepatitis A, also need booster doses to ensure the immune response persists.